 Apart from being trained in Brainy Moves Coaching Level 1 and 2, Nicole is a Certified Clinical Fitness Professional by Exercise Is Medicine Singapore.
 Over and above that, Nicole reads relentlessly to be further equipped with the knowledge to help children of all brain types.

-Senior Centre Executive (Program Development and Training)
+Senior Centre Executive (Exercise Therapy)